mrkjdy/website/static/posts/how-to-build-a-blog/post.md

   - fresh
 description: How and why I built my blog ... and you can too!
 cover:
+  alt: An AI-generated picture of construction workers building a digital blog
+  caption: |
-  caption: "Note: Although this image is AI generated, the rest of this post is not."
+    Note: Although this image is AI-generated, the rest of this post is not.
 ---

 ## Motivation